2021 anti-LGBTQ riots in Georgia: Background

-On 24 June up to 30 conservative and Christian groups at the Hotel Gino Wellness in Mtskheta held briefing, where they announced that "the agreement was signed between national forces to mobilize against the Pride march and block the Rustaveli Avenue".
+On 24 June up to 30 conservative and Christian groups at the Hotel Gino Wellness in Mtskheta held briefing, where they announced that "the agreement was signed between the national forces to mobilize against the Pride march and block the Rustaveli Avenue".
 The agreement was joined by public movement ERI, Alt-Info, Georgian Mission, Georgian Idea, NGO Mamulishvilebi, Society of Chokhosans, Movement for the National Media, pedagogical association Education and Ethics, business association Solidarity, and society Davitiani.
-Activist and political commentator of Alt-Info Zurab Makharadze announced the mutual statement of all parties which joined the agreement.
-He asserted that the Pride Week is directed against the moral basis of Georgian society, targeting future generations with an intent of destructing prevalent cultural and moral norms.
-Makharadze postulated that the political elites have betrayed "the values and the will of the people" by "becoming LGBT activists themselves", alluding to the memorandum signed by the 15 opposition parties in May with Tbilisi Pride and anti-discrimination law initiated and enacted by the ruling party Georgian Dream.
-Since its the sovereign decision of Georgian people to choose what kind of cultural politics they will pursue, he urged the government to follow the will of the absolute majority of population instead of enforcing "foreign directives like the foreign-imposed colonial administration".
+The groups released a statement, which was read by the leader of Alt-Info Zurab Makharadze.
+He asserted that the Pride Week was directed against the prevalent cultural and moral norms and threatened the moral basis of the society.
+He accused the political elite of "betraying people" by not joining the opposition to the Pride.
+He accused the government of following "foreign directives like the foreign-imposed colonial administration".

 Embassies of the European Union, United Kingdom and United States, among others, urged the government of Georgia to enable the activists to carry out the Pride Week as planned.
 On June 28, in an open letter, 28 members of the European Parliament called upon Vakhtang Gomelauri, the Minister of Internal Affairs (MIA) to protect the Pride parade with the police force if necessary.
-The Speaker of the Georgian Parliament and the Georgian Dream member Kakha Kuchava said in the interview that "the state is obliged to protect the order, safety and freedom of expression", noting that law enforcement agencies must ensure that no violence takes place during the Pride Week and counter-protests.
-A day later Tbilisi Mayor and one of the leaders of the Georgian Dream Kakhi Kaladze has told the reporters that he considers holding the Pride Week inappropriate in general because "specific groups can misuse the situation on both sides", although "freedom of expression is protected in this country".
+The Speaker of the Georgian Parliament and the Georgian Dream member Kakha Kuchava said in the interview that "the state is obliged to protect the order, safety and freedom of expression", noting that law enforcement agencies must ensure that no violence would take place during the Pride Week and counter-protests.
+A day later Tbilisi Mayor and one of the leaders of the Georgian Dream Kakhi Kaladze told the reporters that he considered holding the Pride Week inappropriate in general because "specific groups can misuse the situation on both sides", although "freedom of expression is protected in this country".